 With the preponderance of arts jobs in Austin contract, freelance or otherwise part of the gig economy, the Brookings Institute conclusions are difficult to corroborate.

 However just this week advocacy group Live Events Coalition Texas staged an “Empty Event” on the terrace of the Long Center for the Performing Arts to bring attention to the live event industry’s hardships during the coronavirus pandemic.
 Similar events have been staged in Dallas, Philadelphia and Washington.

-Several of Austin’s major arts organizations, who have the greatest ranks of full-time positions, report a mix
+Austin’s major arts organizations who have the greatest ranks of full-time positions report a mix pandemic-related impacts.

-Within a few weeks after the city shut down in March, Zach Theatre very publicly announced that it had laid off 75% of its staff or about 200 positions.
+Within days after the city shut down in mid-March, Zach Theatre announced that it had laid off 75% of its staff or about 200 positions.
 At Texas Performing Arts, the University of Texas performance presenter that hosts Broadway shows at the Bass Concert Hall, a representative said about 10% of full-time positions had been lost.
 Ballet Austin, however, has yet to lay-off employees, a spokeswoman said, and will keep all of its dancers on contract for the upcoming season.

 A representative for UT’s Ransom Center said the humanities archive has not eliminated any jobs though its galleries and reading room remain closed to the public.
 A spokesperson for the Blanton Museum of Art, said one position had been laid off after the museum had to indefinitely suspended its venue rental program because of COVID-19 restrictions.
 At the Contemporary Austin, a spokeswoman said that some positions had been furloughed, though not laid off, and that some positions had salary reductions.